utkarshmangal/Company-Website/README.md

 ## Introduction

-Our College Project website is designed to simulate a web development services company.
+This Project website is designed to simulate a web development services company.
 It provides insights into designing a professional website using popular front-end technologies.

 ## Features